Sanmeet-EWU/cscd-350-project-stella/README.md

 ### Running Tests

-While in the project directory in the terminal/powershell run <pre> flutter test </pre>
+While in the project directory in the terminal/powershell run ''' flutter test '''